PrincetonUniversity/removing_tedium/07_self_written_utilities/README.md

 $ jj   # jj is an alias defined previously
 $ slr -g 4
 $ jj
-# customize the slr source code using a text editor
+# customize the slr source code for your work using a text editor
 ```

 If you encounter a `Permission denied` error then you probably failed to add execute permission to `slr`.
 A `command not found` error suggests that the `PATH` was not set correctly.